-Survivors, advocates and academics have repeatedly drawn attention to unjust practices of police engaging with sexual violence survivors, underpinned by rape myths and stereotypes, and resulting in victim-blaming attitudes and a disproportionate focus on victim credibility.
+Survivors, advocates, and academics have repeatedly drawn attention to unjust practices of police engaging with sexual violence survivors, underpinned by rape myths and stereotypes, and resulting in victim-blaming attitudes and a disproportionate focus on victim credibility.
 Extensive research also demonstrates the 'profound and life-changing impact' (Hohl et al. 2023) that such poor police practice can have on survivors.
-Often described as 'secondary traumatisation' or 're-victimisation', survivors have compared such experiences to 'secondary rape' because of the violation and distress they can invoke (Campbell et al. 2001).
-Harms include cumulative negative health and social impacts, causing survivors to feel dehumanized, self-blame and shame and increasing the likelihood of post-traumatic stress, poor mental health, suicide and self-harm.
+Often described as 'secondary traumatisation' or 're-victimisation,' survivors have compared such experiences to 'secondary rape' because of the violation and distress they can invoke (Campbell et al. 2001).
+Harms include cumulative negative health and social impacts, causing survivors to feel dehumanised, self-blame and shame, and increasing the likelihood of post-traumatic stress, poor mental health, suicide and self-harm.
 Survivors also describe experiencing a loss of faith in the world, and of trust and confidence in the police and criminal justice system as a result of the 'aspiration-reality' gap they experience (Brooks-Hay 2020).
-These experiences are recognized as pushing survivors to withdraw their support from investigations, with many regretting their involvement and saying they would not report sexual violence to the police again (see e.g. Brooks-Hay et al. 2019; Hohl et al. 2023).
+These experiences are recognised as pushing survivors to withdraw their support from investigations, with many regretting their involvement and saying they would not report sexual violence to the police again (see e.g. Brooks-Hay et al. 2019; Hohl et al. 2023).

-In response, there has been a series of government and police-led activities, including root and branch reviews on criminal justice responses to sexual violence.
-Through these, the UK government has found that survivors' rights are not consistently upheld, that police do not communicate with survivors appropriately, and ultimately that too 'many victim-survivors of rape do not get the justice they deserve' (HM Government 2021: 3).
-However, most statutory indicators to conceptualize and operationalize change have focussed on decontextualized statistics-such as an increase in the volume of charges and convictions, and a decrease in victim attrition (e.g. HM Government 2021 'scorecards').
-This focus risks reproducing the predominant but narrow conceptualization of justice as constituting criminal 'outcome justice' (i.e. achieving a guilty verdict), which pioneering feminist research shows is at odds with nuanced survivor perspectives.3 For example, McGlynn and Westmarland (2019) identify the limitations of 'outcome justice' and instead articulate the 'kaleidoscopic' nature of justice: as multi-faceted and fluid, encompassing connectedness, representation, participation and recognition (see also Herman 2005; Jülich 2006; Holder 2015; Daly 2017; Gangoli et al. 2019).
+In response, there has been a series of government and police-led activity, including root and branch reviews on criminal justice responses to sexual violence.
+Through these, the UK government has found that survivors' rights are not consistently upheld, that police do not communicate with survivors appropriately, and ultimately that too 'many victim-survivors of rape do not get the justice they deserve' (HM Government 2021:3).
+However, most statutory indicators to conceptualise and operationalise change have focused on decontextualised statistics - such as an increase in the volume of charges and convictions, and a decrease in victim attrition (e.g., HM Government 2021 'scorecards')2.
+This focus risks reproducing the predominant but narrow conceptualisation of justice as constituting criminal 'outcome justice'

+2 This approach is at odds with comprehensive statutory reviews on criminal justice responses to sexual violence in Northern Ireland, Scotland, and Victoria.

+(i.e. achieving a guilty verdict), which pioneering feminist research shows is at odds with nuanced survivor perspectives.3 For example, McGlynn and Westmarland (2019), identify the limitations of 'outcome justice' and instead articulate the 'kaleidoscopic' nature of justice: as multifaceted and fluid, encompassing connectedness, representation, participation and recognition (see also Daly 2017; Gangoli et al. 2019; Herman 2005; Holder 2015; Jülich, 2006).
 This has generated concern that recent reform attempts risk reproducing the 'justice gap' by failing to account for how survivors understand and demand justice (Hester et al. 2023) or why they report to the police (Brooks-Hay 2020).
-Moreover, these efforts risk failing to address the injustice and harm caused by poor police treatment of survivors and indicate the absence of a theoretical framework through which meaningful, systemized change in this regard might be articulated and realized.
+Moreover, these efforts risk failing to address the injustice and harm caused by poor police treatment of survivors and indicate the absence of a theoretical framework through which meaningful, systemised change in this regard might be articulated and realised.